-38 See Chrysler Corp. v.
+$^{38}$ See Chrysler Corp. v.
 Kolosso Auto Sales, Inc., 148 F.3d 892, 894 (7th Cir.
 1998).

-39 See Energy Reserves Group, 459 U.S. at 410.
+&lt;sup>39 See Energy Reserves Group, 459 U.S. at 411.

-41 Cf. Allied Structural Steel Co. v.
+&lt;sup>41 Cf. Allied Structural Steel Co. v.
 Spannaus, 438 U.S. 234, 245-47 (1978) (describing example of a severe impairment of contractual rights).

-42 See Energy Reserves Group, 459 U.S. at 411.
+$^{42}$ See Energy Resources Group, 459 U.S. at 411.

-remedying of a broad and general social or economic problem."43 The problem need not be "an emergency or temporary situation,"44 and "the elimination of unforeseen windfall profits" is a legitimate state interest sufficient to justify state impairment of contracts.45 The requirement that the problem be "broad and general" ensures "that the State is exercising its police power, rather than providing a benefit to special interests."46 The scrutiny to which the court subjects the state law is proportional to the degree of impairment.47
+"the elimination of unforeseen windfall profits" is a legitimate state interest sufficient to justify state impairment of contracts.
+The requirement that the problem be "broad and general" ensures "that the State is exercising its police power, rather than providing a benefit to special interests.
+The scrutiny to which the court subjects the state law is proportional to the degree of impairment.

 Third, if the State presents a legitimate justification for the impairment, we determine whether the impairment is reasonable and necessary.
-"Legislation adjusting the rights and responsibilities of contracting parties must be upon reasonable conditions and of a character appropriate to the public purpose
+"Legislation adjusting the rights and responsibilities of contracting parties must be upon reasonable conditions and of a character appropriate to the public purpose justifying its adoption."
+In cases involving impairment of contracts between private parties, the court does not independently